iamricard/redux-workshop/README.md

 ## running sections

-each section will be in a folder in root, e.g. `redux`. to run that section use `X=redux npm start` -make sure to install npm packages first-.
+each section will be in a folder in root, e.g. `redux`. to run that section use `npm run redux` -make sure to install npm packages first-.

 ## sections